 Getting that bubbly taste at home hasn't always been easy.
 While soda makers have been around for awhile, the original versions were clunky and not always reliable.
 Today's carbonators are sleeker, more powerful, and more functional — perfect for your kitchen.
 Here's our roundup of the best soda makers on the market, so you can stop lugging bottles of carbonated drinks from the store and start making your own custom drinks right at home.

-2. My second pick is what I would call my Luxury Pick or my Style Pick.
-The Aarke Sparkling Water Maker is double the price of the Drinkmate, but is by far the best-looking, and most compact and is most likely to last the longest on your counter.
+My favorite is what I would call my Luxury Pick or my Style Pick.
+The Aarke Sparkling Water Maker is double the price of other options on this list, but is by far the best-looking, and most compact and is most likely to last the longest on your counter.
 Made entirely of stainless steel with a very pleasing push-down lever for carbonating, the Aarke is for you if you simply want to drink a lot more, stay hydrated and get your guests chatting.

 Why Soda Makers Are Worth the Price